dracor-org/dracor-summit/index.markdown

 **[DraCor](https://dracor.org/)** – short for Drama Corpora – is a digital ecosystem dedicated to the study of drama from antiquity to the 20th century.
 The multilingual community project follows the principles of open science.
 We currently maintain **28 drama corpora** encoded in [TEI](https://en.wikipedia.org/wiki/Text_Encoding_Initiative) with a total of **over 4,000 annotated full texts of plays in 22 languages**.
 It is the basis for a very vibrant research landscape around the computational research of drama corpora.
 Since the beginning of 2024, some 50 monographs and scientific articles [have been published](https://dracor.org/doc/research) worldwide that work with DraCor data.

 The DraCor Summit aims to provide an overview of the current state of an important field of computational literary studies and a space for the exchange of experiences.
 Various formats will be offered for this purpose, ranging from workshops, lectures, discussion rounds through to hackathon sessions.
 There is no registration fee for the conference.
 For researchers without their own funding, there is also the option of applying for a bursary.
+We may also be able to arrange for childcare during the Summit.

 The four days will focus on different areas: